ohaval/desktop-assitant/README.md

 # Desktop Assitant

-A python GUI app to automate the reprtitive actions, and make your work easier, faster and enjoyable.
+A python GUI app to automate the repetitive actions, and make your work easier, faster and enjoyable.

 ## Features